 Withdrawing with Player to Player payment methods can be particularly costly.
 In some circumstances, withdrawal fees can be as high as 10%; which might equate to losing $200 on a $2000 withdrawal.

 Withdrawing money from your sportsbook via P2P can often take quite a while.
 Generally speaking, transfers can take anywhere within 48-72 hours.
 Most online sportsbooks process checks in about a week, but some can take two weeks or more.

 Sportsbooks Not Offering P2P Transfers

 Though Player to Player payment methods are extremely popular, there are numerous sportsbooks out there that don’t offer P2P transactions.
-Major companies like Bovada don’t feature P2P, due to the fact they wanted all-about-anonymity for users.
+Major companies don’t feature P2P, due to the fact they wanted all-about-anonymity for users.
 This resulted in a number of P2P companies being dropped by major sportsbooks.

 It must be noted, that the payment method isn’t particularly convenient.
 The fees can be extremely high compared to other depositing methods.
 Low maximum payout amounts are also a problem.
 This means if you are going to make a deposit try to make large deposits in one moment, as opposed to spreading them out over a period of time.